lilianaziolek/lilianaziolek.github.io/_posts/2019-07-21-people-dont-leave-their-jobs-they-leavel-their-managers-or-do-they.md

 Vast majority of cases where I stopped working for my managers, it was one of two reasons (sometimes both at the same time):
 * the project was winding down anyway and it was time to move on (as a contractor you always take into account that after the active phase, the contract might not be renewed)
-* other circumstances completely outside of control of my manager (my travel-bug, or other amazing offer)
+* other circumstances completely outside of control of my manager (my travel-bug, or another amazing offer)

 In all these cases I always made an effort to explain my reasons to my boss.
 In all cases I found understanding, we split our ways with no hard feelings, and in fact some of my ex-bosses became my again-bosses later on.